xunilrj/sandbox/sources/haskellcpp/readme.md

          static_assert(can_i_sum<Just,Just>::value, "Not ok!");
          ^~~~~~~~~~~~~

-C++ compile are unbeatable... they nerver give up of throwing up errors!
+C++ compile are unbeatable... they never give up of throwing up errors!

 The problem now is that we made the struct templated, but not the function.
-So the c++ compiler tried to create the fucntion with template parameters passed but it realized that this is impossible.
+So the c++ compiler tried to create the fucntion with the template parameters of the structure but it realized that this is impossible.

 The solution is simple.
 We have to make the member function templated again!

 And the (almost) gran finale!

     template <typename T1, typename T2>